cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 Feel free to edit this chapter if you have some experience with it!

-## How to configure your scheduler to execute WSI-BabelFish:

-WSI-BabelFish needs to be executed frequently using a task scheduler.
-For this, one need to set up a scheduled task so that `/path/to/this/repo/roi_based_extraction.py` gets executed each x minute.
-For this, see the next chapter(s):

-### windows task scheduling:
-We had some trouble to make WSI-BabelFish work together with the windows task scheduler.
-This was our solution:

-1. Open the Windows Task Scheduler
-2. Create a new task
-3. Set the action to run a program
-4. In the action-settings, enter `/path/to/this/repo/execute.bat` for "Program/Script" and enter `/path/to/this/repo` for "Start in" so that this will be used as working directory.
-5. Now modify the `execute.bat` accordingly to your environment.

-### linux task scheduling:
-On linux one can use crontab to schedule the execution of `/path/to/this/repo/roi_based_extraction.py`.
-Feel free to edit this chapter if you have some experience with it!

 ## How to configure roi_based_extraction.py

 ### 1) Generate a RoiSet.zip file with your wsi files: